hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 #### Write-Behind

-Map Store can be configured as write-behind by setting the `write-delay-seconds` property to a value bigger than **0**.
+`MapStore` can be configured as write-behind by setting the `write-delay-seconds` property to a value bigger than **0**.
 This means the modified entries will be put to the data store asynchronously after a configured delay.

 ***NOTE:*** *In write-behind mode, Hazelcast coalesces updates on a specific key, i.e. applies only the last update on it.*